onera/Cassiopee/Converter/doc/source/ConverterMpi.rst

     :type cpu: boolean
     :param mem: True to write memory usage information
     :type mem: boolean
-    :param stdout: True to write information to the standard output
-    :type stdout: boolean
-    :param filename: Name of the file to write information to
+    :param filename: name of the file to write information to or "stdout"
     :type filename: string

     *Example of use:*